-Please find the answers for oft asked questions below.
+Please find the answers for commonly asked questions below.
 We've organized the questions into specific groups to help you locate what you need.
 You may also use the search box above to look for specific words or phrases.

 99% of concerts are free and ticketless.
 Some concerts - only those few in the '62 Center for Theatre and Dance - might require tickets or money.